Christoph33one/viks-bakery/README.md

 I used a header image of a width of 100% to stretch across the whole screen on all devices.
 I want the image to give a good idea as to what the site is about, so choosing the correct imagine was inportant.
 I aslo added a fixed position to give a scrolling effect for this image.

 A scroll to top button is displayed once the user starts to scroll down any page on the website.
-I try to keep small within the modern functions that most site have.
+I try to keep within the modern functions that most websites have.

 ![](assets/home%20page%20header.png)